 I’m taking back the management of my day—15 minutes at a time.

 Well I’m back, in the throes of another crazy busy season.
 I’ve tracked my calendar on my phone, and while I don’t miss appointments, I can admit that some projects and priorities keep falling by the wayside.
-For today’s Make a Difference Monday, I’m taking back daily time management, and implementing a few lessons I learned last time around.
+So I’m taking back daily time management, and implementing a few lessons I learned last time around.

 - Don’t use structure to block out people.
 My natural tendency is to become project-focused, and to fill my day with tasks and checklists.
 This time around, I’m looking to use better time management to make more time for people.
 I want to remember to reach out to my community and to have more resources to invest in the important relationships in my life.